Jameshunter1/ToDoList/README.md

 # Getting Started

-To get started with this project, simply clone the repository and open the index.html file in your web browser.
-No additional setup is required.
+To get started with this project:

+- Clone this repository
+- Run npm install inside the project directory
+- To start the server run node app.js

 # Features